Updated: May 20

 Stickers can be an effective way for younger students to know clearly if they did well enough or not.
 I like to use "super stickers" and "regular stickers."
 Super stickers are bigger, and mean they did everything I asked them to do and they practiced well.
 Regular stickers mean they still did a good job but that they could've practiced a little more, or maybe missed 1 thing I told them to do.
 This is just the way I use stickers.
 Do not hesitate to have them redo a song if they don't show proficiency in what needs to be learned.

 Don't give out candy based on behavior.
 Trust me on this.
+I did so and all I did was condition the child to hate candy!
 Just give 1 at the end, and make sure they understand what's expected of them.
 Ask them if they want a piece of candy at the end, and don't be surprised if older children don't want one.
 They want to be treated older!

 Playing for them